 This is the second part of Chapter 7| Overview of the Kamakura Period Swords (1192-1333).
 Please read chapter 7 before reading this section.

 The red circle above indicates the time we discuss in this section.

 The Kamakura period was the golden age of sword making.
 Approximately half of the well-known swords at present were made during the Kamakura period.
 It is probably because the war between the Genji and the Heishi demanded many swords, and the swordsmiths improved their swords through the war experience.
 Also, Emperor Gotoba (後鳥羽) invited many skilled swordsmiths to his palace and treated them highly, and encouraged them to create excellent swords by giving them high ranks.
-During the Kamakura period, the technics of sword making improved significantly.
+During the Kamakura period, the techniques of sword making improved significantly.

 Middle Kamakura Period —- Yamashiro Den (山城伝)

 The Middle Kamakura period was the height of the Yamashiro Den.
 Among Yamashiro Den, there were three major groups (or families).
 They are Ayanokoji group (綾小路),Awataguchi group (粟田口), and Rai group (来).

 Among the Awataguchi group, six swordsmiths received the honor as the “Goban-kaji ” from the Emperor Gotoba (後鳥羽上皇).
 Awataguchi is the name of an area in Kyoto.

 Ayanokoji ( 綾小路 ) group lived in the Ayanokoji area in Kyoto.
 My sword textbook had a note that I saw Ayanokoji Sadatoshi (綾小路定利 ) on March 22nd, 1972.
 The note was not much but it said O-suriage, Funbari, narrow–body, and Ji-nie.